Financial Aid Resources

 2026–27 FAFSA Reminder

-If you have any questions, please feel free to contact Financial Aid by email at fa@sva.edu.
+If you have any questions, please contact Financial Aid by email at fa@sva.edu.

 Financial Aid Loan Entrance Counseling

-The federally mandated financial aid loan entrance counseling is required for all students receiving a Federal Direct Stafford Loan or a Federal Direct Graduate PLUS Loan for the first time at SVA.
-If a student has received a Stafford Loan at a previous institution, they do not need to complete the entrance counseling here at SVA.
+The federally mandated loan entrance counseling is required for all students receiving a Federal Direct Stafford Loan or Federal Direct Graduate PLUS Loan for the first time at SVA.
+Students who received a Stafford Loan at a previous institution do not need to complete entrance counseling here.

-Students must complete the entrance counseling before any loan proceeds may be received.
-The entrance counseling is an information session explaining the student’s rights and responsibilities regarding these loan programs.
+Students must complete entrance counseling before any loan proceeds may be received.
+The counseling is an information session explaining the student’s rights and responsibilities regarding these loan programs.

 The federally mandated Exit Counseling session(s) are required for all students who received a Federal Direct Stafford Loan and/or a Federal Direct Graduate PLUS Loan at SVA.